Symmetry Breaking in Symmetric Tensor Decomposition: Acknowledgments

 \section{Acknowledgments}

-Part of this work was performed while YA was visiting the Simons Institute for the Foundations of Deep Learning program.
+YA acknowledge partial support from the Israel Science Foundation (grant No. 724/22).
 JB acknowledges partial support from the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF 1845360, NSF CHS-1901091 and Samsung Electronics.
 JK acknowledges partial support from the Simons Collaboration in Algorithms and Geometry and start-up grants at UT Austin.